 “A majority of the time when he had gotten hurt and ended up with bruises, he wasn’t under my care,” she continued.
 “Because I would send him off with my cousins and there’s older boys there and he’s a very little, small boy and he could get hurt easily and when he’s playing with older boys who are like 10 years old, even though we’d say hey Lucas be careful.
 We had to tell him all the time you know, be careful.”

 Glass also said she isn’t concerned with the people who think she hurt Lucas.
 She claimed it was “on them” and the only thing she is concerned about is finding the child.
-She also explained that two strangers stood outside her home on the day Lucas disappeared, which she “kept thinking about” after Lucas disappeared.
+She also explained that two strangers stood outside her home a few days before Lucas disappeared, which she “kept thinking about” after Lucas disappeared.

 She said she didn’t know the people and when she offered them assistance, they acted offended.
 In turn, she reportedly took a photo of the pair send sent it to Johnathan Hernandez, Lucas’ father.